Reducing Rouquier Complexes: Introduction

 \subsection{Results}

 We consider a \emph{positive} Rouquier complex, of the form:

 for $s_i\in S$.
-As a graded object, this is the direct sum of Bott-Samelson objects indexed by the $2^n$ subexpressions of $\uw=s_1s_2\dots s_n$.
-We find a summand $F_{\uw}$, in the category $\Cb(\D)$ which, as a graded object, is a direct sum indexed over \emph{subwords} (each of which can correspond to several subexpressions).
-Then we show the following (see Theorem \ref{thm_reduce} below). \begin{thm*} The inclusion of the complex $F_{\uw}$ in $\Roudg{\uw}$ is a homotopy equivalence. \end{thm*} Let us see an example of our simplification. \begin{exa} Let $\uw=ssttss$.
-The original complex $\Roudg{\uw}$ is drawn in Figure \ref{fig_6cube}.
-It is a cube of dimension $6$, whose vertices are labeled by the $2^6=64$ subexpressions of $ssttss$.
-The arrows (the edges of the cube) describe the differential map: each subexpression has a map towards those subexpressions that can be obtained by canceling a symbol from it.
+As a graded object, this is the direct sum of Bott-Samelson objects indexed by the $2^n$ subexpressions of $\uw=s_1s_2\dots s_n$ (i.e., the sequences in $\{0,1\}^n$).
+We define a new complex $R^\bullet_{\uw}$ which, as a graded object, is a direct sum indexed over \emph{subwords} (each of which can correspond to several subexpressions).
+More precisely, for each subword $\ux$ of $\uw$, let $C_{\ux}$ be the Bott-Samelson object $B_{\ux^*}(\ell(\ux^*)-\ell(\ux))$, where $\ux^*$ is the word obtained from $\ux$ by contracting all sequences of repeated letters to a single occurrence (for example, if $\ux=ssttss$, then $\ux^*=sts$).
+The graded piece $R^q_{\uw}$ is the sum, over all the subwords $\ux$ of $\uw$ such that $\ell(\uw)-\ell(\ux)=q$, of the $C_{\ux}$'s.
+The differential is defined in a natural way: roughly speaking, there is an arrow from $C_{\ux}$ to $C_{\uz}$ when $\uz$ is a subword of $\ux$ (see \S \ref{subs_reducedcom} for more detail).
+The complex thus obtained is a summand of the original complex $\Roudg{\uw}$, and we show the following (see Theorem \ref{thm_reduce} below). \begin{thm*} The inclusion and projection maps of the complex $R^\bullet_{\uw}$ in $\Roudg{\uw}$ are mutually inverse homotopy equivalences. \end{thm*} \begin{exa} Let $\uw=ssttss$.
+The complex $\Roudg{\uw}$ is drawn in Figure \ref{fig_6cube}.
+It is a cube of dimension $6$, whose vertices are labelled by the $2^6=64$ subexpressions of $ssttss$.
+The arrows (the edges of the cube) describe the differential map: each subexpression has a map towards those subexpressions that can be obtained from it by turning a 1 to a 0.

-The complex $F_{\uw}$ instead is showed in Figure \ref{fig_cpxssttss}.
-The vertices this time are labeled by the 23 subwords and the arrows (representing the new differential) connect a certain word with all its subwords (the symbol $\emptyset$ denotes the empty word).
+The complex $R^\bullet_{\uw}$ is showed in Figure \ref{fig_cpxssttss}.
+This time the vertices are labelled by the 23 subwords of $\uw$, and the arrows (representing the new differential) connect each word with all its subwords obtained by eliminating a letter (the symbol $\emptyset$ denotes the empty word).

-\end{exa} This reduction is obtained via a strong use of \emph{Gaussian elimination for complexes}.
-This is a tool from homological algebra which allows to reduce a given complex when some component of the differential is an isomorphism.
-In \S\,\ref{subs_gausselim}, we develop a ``large scale'' version of this technique.